rfougy/riv.systems/NOTES.md

 1. Create context that stores the following states:
   a. 'deactivatedCoords' (array)
-2. In Component: setInterval every x milliseconds, select an inactiveCoord from inactiveCoords local state.
+2. In Context: setInterval every x milliseconds, select an inactiveCoord from inactiveCoords local state.
   i.
 Push inactiveCoord to deactivatedCoords context state. ii.
-In Contex (useEffect hook): remove the inactiveCoord from inactiveCoords local state. iii. clearInterval once list of inactiveCoords local state is empty.
+In Context (useEffect hook): remove the inactiveCoord from inactiveCoords context state. iii. clearInterval once list of inactiveCoords context state is empty.

 ##### Updating Styles